ontio/ontology/docs/specifications/cli_user_guide.md

 ## 8. Sign To Transaction

 The transaction build by buildtx command, should be signed before send to Ontology.
-Note that if transction fee payer is different with transfer from, both account should sign to the transaction.
+Note that if transaction fee payer is different with transfer from, both account should sign to the transaction.

 ### 8.1 Sign To Transaction Parameters